bhauman/lein-figwheel/sidecar/README.md

 }
 ```

-We'll use leinigen for dependency and classpath management and our
+We'll use leiningen for dependency and classpath management and our
 `project.clj` should look like this:

 ```clojure